ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 As of SystemLink 21.5, SystemLink supports using a local or external PostgreSQL database for the Test Monitor service. `nislmigrate` does not yet support migrating between PostgreSQL servers or replica sets.

-1. If Test Monitor is using MongoDB in its default location (`C:\ProgramData\National Instruments\Skyline\NoSqlDatabase`), use the **NI SystemLink Server Configuration** to manually specify the database location as the default.
-This will prevent the Test Monitor service from automatically migrating the MongoDB data to the local PostgreSQL after upgrading.

 1. Backup your SystemLink Server.

 1. Attach a volume to store data captured by `nislmigrate`.
 This will be referenced as `D:\`.